srey942/video-apis-assessment/README.md

 ├── converted (the folder from which videos are uploaded to supabase storage) ├── downloaded (the folder where the videos from supabase are downloaded and later used to extract metadata) ├── .env (environment variables)
+├── common.constant.ts (constant related to the application) ├── utils.ts ( utils related to the application)
 ├── .gitignore
 ├── package.json
 └── README.md